Search by Keyword

 The stereo mix of the song, with the slightly audible John Lennon piano part, was made during the marathon mixing session on June 22nd, 1964.
 George Martin, Norman Smith and 2nd engineer Geoff Emerick also made a tape copy of this mix at the end of the session, no doubt to send to Capitol Records in the US.

 The Beatles recorded "Things We Said Today" two more times, these being specifically for BBC radio broadcasts.
-The first was on July 14th, 1964 in Studios B7/S2 at Broadcasting House in London between 7 and 11 pm, the recording being produced by Bernie Andrews and broadcast on the evening radio show "Top Gear" on July 16th of that year between 10 and 11:55 pm.
+The first was on July 14th, 1964 in Studios B7/S2 at Broadcasting House in London between 7 and 11 pm, this being produced by Bernie Andrews and broadcast on the evening radio show "Top Gear" on July 16th of that year between 10 and 11:55 pm.
 The second BBC recording of the song was on July 17th, 1964 at BBC Paris Studio in London between 2:15 and 6:15 pm for the fourth episode of their series"From Us To You," which was produced by Bryant Marriott and broadcast on August 3rd, 1964 between 10 am and 12 noon.

 Another recording of the song was made on August 23rd, 1964 during their live concert at the Hollywood Bowl in Los Angeles.
 With the idea of releasing an American live album in time for the Christmas holiday, Capitol vice-president Voyle Gilmore co-produced a recording of the entire show with George Martin and engineer Hugh Davies on a three-track recording machine.
 The recordings, which were remixed in stereo on August 27th, were too rough for release at that time, but they were eventually cleaned up by George Martin and engineer Geoff Emerick at AIR London Studios between January 18th and 23rd, 1977, for the successful album "The Beatles At The Hollywood Bowl," which was released later that year.
 This recording of "Things We Said Today" appeared as the sixth track on side one.